paws-r/paws/paws.common/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.
+There was one NOTE:

+  Days since last update: 2

 ## Downstream dependencies